commonknowledge/movement-app/scripts/script.md

 4. General feedback on what people thought
 5. Whether people wanted to come back again
 6. How engaged people were with your event / meeting
-7. How many people came because of _Movement_"
+7. How many people came because of _Movement_

 ## User to Golden Ticket

 User clicks link

 Thanks so much for joining _Movement_.
 We really appreciate it!

 Right now there are too many people who want to get involved for us at Common Knowledge to talk.
 We talk to every person individually, so it takes a bit of time.

 However, we will get back to you as soon as we are able - we promise!

 There are XXXX people waiting to be talked to and it typically takes YYY to get to someone.

 Just as <NAME OF FRIEND> got a golden ticket, you’ve got three golden tickets for people to join our _Movement_ beta.
 To let people get involved, just give them this link: https://movement.commons.coop/

 This link is unique to you.The more people you invite the faster this grows and the faster we can change things in Hackney and beyond.

 Thanks so much!
 We really appreciate it!